bigfatfrodo/promptstrap/README.md

 Promptstrap is an agent that generates simple web apps using React and Tailwind.
 The reason for its existence is that I don't know React, Tailwind - or any other frontend tech for that matter - and needed a way to create user interfaces for other projects I'm building.
 The agent is implemented using LangChain and LangGraph.
 Example usage can be found in the notebook, `tests.ipynb`.

-The state graph behind it is pretty simple:
+The state graph behind it:

 ![image](https://raw.githubusercontent.com/bigfatfrodo/promptstrap/refs/heads/main/graph.png)